joshlong/joshlong.github.io-content/content/jl/blogPost/reactive-spring-3e-livelessons.md

 I was so excited to return to the studio last year for the first time since the pandemic to update this video looking at reactive programming with Spring.

-<div class="buttons"><a class="icon oreilly" href="https://learning.oreilly.com/videos/reactive-spring-boot/9780137831463/">Buy on O'REILLY</a><a class="icon livelessons" href="https://www.informit.com/store/reactive-spring-boot-livelessons-video-training-9780137831401">Buy on InformIT</a></div>
+You can buy this video  on [O'REILLY ](https://learning.oreilly.com/videos/reactive-spring-boot/9780137831463/) or on [InformIT](https://www.informit.com/store/reactive-spring-boot-livelessons-video-training-9780137831401).